• Browse topics

 A well renowned serial entrepreneur and startup mogul known only as "Jane" has decided to build the next Facebook.
 She decided to call the new social network "Meetr" because it allows you to meet new friends and because "Meta" was already taken.
 Meetr is only in its early stages but Jane is extremely well connected.
 She has a meeting tomorrow morning with some potential investors, and insists the Meetr MVP be fully functional.

 You have been called in last minute for an extremely lucrative five day contract to bolster the existing dev team’s efforts.
 Your task is to build the ability to add profile pictures to Meetr profile.
-You decided that instead of just allowing the upload of profile pictures, it would be awesome to use any image on the internet by just providing a URL.
+You decided that instead of just allowing the upload of profile pictures, it would be awesome to use any image on the Internet by just providing a URL.

 When a user sends a request with image URL, the server will request the provided image URL, return the image back to the user, and then update the profile image.
 Let's take a closer look at what might be possible by exploiting this SSRF vulnerability.